gtri/scrimmage/docs/source/overview/xml-tags.rst

 - ``log_dir`` : The log directory is the folder where scrimmage will save all log information from the simulation.
 This includes entity trajectory data, event data, and the random seed that was used during the simulation.
+  The "use_exact" param can be set to true to tell scrimmage to place results in an exact folder instead of a timestamped folder inside log_dir

 - ``output_dir_trailer`` : If defined, this string will be appended as a trailing string to the simulation's output directory's name.
 Note: it will